MohammedFoysal/KayKnows/README.md

 raml2html -i kayknows_api.raml -o kayknows_api.html
 ```

 The generated file can then be viewed.
+Whilst the generated file can be called anything, to ensure that it is still ignored by the `.gitignore` make sure that the name of the file is `kayknows_api`